KQM-git/TCL/characters/anemo/traveler-anemo.md

 If an Elemental Absorption occurred, then their RES towards the corresponding Element is also decreased by 20%.

-* This effect lasts 10 seconds
+* This effect lasts 10 seconds.

 {% endtab %}
 {% endtabs %}